 i.
 On all matters of policy, alteration of the present Articles of Association, actions taken by the Association, or the election of the Chairperson, Secretary or Treasurer, all members will be entitled to one vote.
 Voting shall normally be by a show of hands or by a secret ballot.
 An independent person (i.e. a person with no connection with the Executive Board, but not necessarily a person who is not a member of the Association) should be sought to oversee and conduct ballots.

 ii.
 Given the broad and disparate base of membership, the Executive Board may consider it convenient to use a secure online voting system.

 iii.
 As the membership base in Geneva is transient, there will be no quorum requirements.
 However, where there is a serious doubt about the integrity of the result of a ballot, either by the Executive Board, by the independent overseer, or by the membership of the Association, ballots will be declared void, and will then be rerun.

 i.
 Any member whose actions do not conform to the principles of the Association will have their membership unilaterally terminated by a simple majority decision of the Executive Board.

 ii.
-The principles of the Association include support for bona fide and constructive dialogue with all international organizations, institutions, and businesses that it engages with; as well as respect for the work and principles of the United Nations and its associated organizations; furthermore, the promotion of respect and harmonious relations between all nations, races and sexual orientations; and moreover, concern for the welfare and wellbeing of all interns and those associated with the Association.
+The principles of the Association include support for bona fideand constructive dialogue with all international organizations, institutions, and businesses that it engages with; as well as respect for the work and principles of the United Nations and its associated organizations; furthermore, the promotion of respect for all nations, races and sexual orientations; and moreover, concern for the welfare and well-being of all interns and those associated with the Association.

 iii.
 In the event of an internal dispute, the Executive Board will nominate an ad hoc panel or independent person to mediate.
 With the consent of the parties to the dispute, the panel or person will then resolve the dispute as he/she/it sees fit.